jon-hanson/parsecj/README.md

 the order in which the expressions are evaluated has no effect on the result.
 This becomes relevant when using the fluent chaining, as it means we do not to worry too much about bracketing when chaining parsers.
-The intent becomes clearer if we add some redundant brackets to the law:
+The intent becomes clearer if we add some redundant brackets to the equality:

 `(p.bind(f)).bind(g)` = `p.bind(x -> (f.apply(x).bind(g)))`